 Library size and selection

-Hulu has over 300 anime titles on their platform to watch, which is more than Netflix has right now, but this number is always fluctuating.
+Hulu has over 300 anime titles on its platform to watch, which is more than Netflix has right now, but this number is always fluctuating.
 Much like Netflix, anime are leaving and coming to Hulu’s platform all of the time, so this number is extremely variable.

 That being said, at any given time, they have more anime on their platform to stream even in comparison to some streaming services that are dedicated to anime, like HIDIVE.